leafo/lapis-eswidget/README.md

 uniquely identified by JavaScript initializion, and generally identified by CSS selectors.

-In order to take advanage of this, the `inner_content` method must be implemented instead of the content method on the widget sub-class, otherwise the enclosing element logic will be overwritten.
+To user encapsulation, the `inner_content` method must be implemented instead of the `content` method on the widget sub-class, otherwise the enclosing element logic will be overwritten.

 The generated class names will utilize the entire class hierachy: